j-quelly/ispellits/README.md

 - [x] odometer is not working...
 [REMOVED]
 - [x] bonus life for every 100 pts is no longer working
 - [x] keyboard component is broken [11/3/2016]

+#### Disclaimer
+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.